A quieter way out

 A composed professional standing in warm morning light with a cup of coffee

-Days I've been retired from alcohol, and counting.
+Days retired from alcohol, and counting.
 I've walked this myself.

 1:1